MeltedMindz/BaseMint/README.md

 - **Affordable Minting**: By using Base Layer 2, gas costs are extremely low compared to Ethereum mainnet, making it accessible for both artists and collectors.
 - **Pre-built Tools**: Artists can create without worrying about smart contract code or managing storage – BaseMint handles all backend operations.
-- **Permanence**: The platform stores scripts on **Arweave**, ensuring that generative art is available permanently without the need for centralized storage or pinning services.
+- **Permanence**: The platform stores scripts on **onchain**, ensuring that generative art is available permanently without the need for centralized storage or pinning services.
 - **Scalability**: Designed to handle a large number of generative art projects while maintaining an intuitive and user-friendly interface.

 ### Roadmap

 ### Backend Development
-- [ ] Implement Arweave storage for script libraries and user uploads.
+- [ ] Implement onchain storage for script libraries and user uploads.
 - [ ] Build API endpoints for handling script uploads and downloads.
 - [ ] Develop the smart contract for proxy contract deployment and minting.
 - [ ] Set up testnet environment for contract testing (Base Goerli).

 ### Frontend Development
 - [ ] Design and develop the user interface for uploading and selecting scripts.
-- [ ] Integrate Arweave-hosted script libraries into the front-end UI.
+- [ ] Integrate onchain script libraries into the front-end UI.
 - [ ] Build the boilerplate download feature for easy script customization.
 - [ ] Implement the script upload form and integrate with backend for minting.
 - [ ] Create a preview feature to allow artists to view their generative art before minting.